Stojj2/Portfolio-Project-3/README.md

   - If the answer is incorrect the player will se a red text that says "Incorrect answer"

 ### Future Features
- - Highscore system that will save the highscore result in a file
+ - High score system that will save the high score result in a file
  - More categories to choose from